Arrested Development season 5

-The fifth season of the television comedy series Arrested Development premiered on Netflix on May 29, 2018.
+The fifth and final season of the American television satirical sitcom series Arrested Development premiered on Netflix on May 29, 2018.
 The season consists of 16 episodes, split into two eight-episode parts; with the second half released on March 15, 2019.
 This is the second revival season after the series was canceled by Fox in 2006; the fourth season premiered in 2013.

 The show's storyline centers on the Bluth family, a formerly wealthy, habitually dysfunctional family, and the show incorporates hand-held camera work, narration, archival photos and historical footage.

-One central storyline of season five is a "whodunit" regarding the mysterious disappearance of Lucille Austero in the very midst of her congressional campaign.
-The season also features the cast together more frequently, as season four primarily had the cast separated due to scheduling difficulties.
+One central storyline of the fifth season is a whodunit regarding the mysterious disappearance of Lucille Austero in the very midst of her congressional campaign.
+The season also features the cast together more frequently, as the fourth season primarily had the cast separated due to scheduling difficulties.

 Development and production

 On July 12, 2013, Netflix was in discussions for a fifth season.
 In August 2014, Netflix chief content officer Ted Sarandos stated in an interview with USA Today that there is a strong possibility of a fifth season.
 "It's just a matter of when."
 In April 2015, executive producer Brian Grazer confirmed that a fifth season was in development and would consist of 17 episodes.
 Jason Bateman contradicted this in February 2016, however, and said regarding a fifth season, "There is no plan.
 I haven't heard of anything solid going forward."
 However, in January 2017, Grazer again confirmed a fifth season plan, stating that all of the original series actors are on board for a new season, with an official deal expected to be made "within a couple of weeks".

 Netflix confirmed on May 17, 2017, that a fifth season, featuring the full cast from the show, had been ordered and would be expected to be released on their service in 2018.
 Production began in August 2017, with 17 episodes planned for the fifth season.
 Filming wrapped in November 2017.
 Tambor had been the subject of sexual misconduct allegations in November 2017 which led to him being taken off Transparent; however, the allegations did not impact his inclusion in season 5, and the show's team has stood in support of Tambor since then.
-On May 7, 2018, it was announced that the fifth season would premiere on May 29, 2018, and the season's trailer was released.
-To promote the fifth season, two versions of the Bluth Real Estate stair car, featuring the hashtag #AD5 and the website voteBLUTH.com, were driven around New York City and Los Angeles.

-Portia de Rossi, who has retired from acting, only appears in five episodes from the fifth season.
+On May 7, 2018, it was announced that the fifth season would premiere on May 29, 2018, with the season's trailer being released.
+Portia de Rossi, who has retired from acting, only appears in five episodes of this season.